Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	_Creating a new storage_

-1. In the textbox labeled **Enter a URL**, enter the name for your storage account, for example, **\<yourname\>guestbook**, where \<yourname\> is a unique name.
+1. In the textbox labeled **URL**, enter the name for your storage account, for example, **\<yourname\>guestbook**, where \<yourname\> is a unique name.
 Windows Azure uses this value to generate the endpoint URLs for the storage account services.
 Then, select the drop down list labeled **Region/Affinity group** and pick the affinity group you created in the previous step.

 	![Choosing the URL of the new storage account](Images/create-storage-account-url.png?raw=true "Choosing the URL of the new storage account")